What Is A Good Bounce Rate For Website?

 So, what is a good bounce rate for your website?

-Let’s try to understand what a it is, and what is considered a good.
+Let’s make an effort to understand what it is and what defines a good.

 We will also discuss some pro tips on how to improve your bounce rate to enhance your website’s overall performance.